shanin11/Week-4-assignment/README.md

   ```

 ## Objectives
-The main objectives of this notebook are to use GMM to:
+The main objectives of this project is to use unsupervised learning methods to:
 * Classify radar echoes as either sea ice or lead
 * Produce an average echo waveform for each class
 * Calculate the standard deviation for both classes
-* Evaluate classification performance against the official ESA classification using a confusion matrix
+* Evaluate classification performance against the official European Space Agency (ESA) classification using a confusion matrix

 ## Overview of Unsupervised Learning Methods
 ### K-means Clustering